Guillermo Cabrera Infante

 Featured:

-Guillermo Cabrera Infante (April 22, 1929February 21, 2005) was a Cuban novelist, essayist, translator, and critic; in the 1950s he used the pseudonym G. CaĆn.
+Guillermo Cabrera Infante (1929 – 2005) was a Cuban novelist, essayist, translator, screenwriter, and critic; in the 1950s he used the pseudonym G. CaĆn, and used Guillermo Cain for the screenplay of the cult classic film Vanishing Point (1971).

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Guillermo Cabrera Infante" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Guillermo Cabrera Infante" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools